Authored by Dale Nickey;

 “If I Could Only Remember My Name” (David Crosby)

 Crosby was a high flying Byrd.
 Higher than most.
 After securing his spot in rock and roll history with The Byrds, he was fired for behavior detrimental to the band.
 He landed firmly on his feet and formed Crosby, Stills and Nash.
 They went stratospheric and were described by many rock scribes as “The American Beatles”.
 When it looked like Crosby’s luck couldn’t get any better, it didn’t.
-In 1969 his soul-mate Christine Hinton decided to take the VW van down to the store for munchies and smokes.
+In 1969 his soul-mate Christine Hinton loaded their cat into the van for a trip to the vet.
 She never returned.
 Her cat lodged itself under the brake pedal and she died in a horrific crash.
 Crosby was no stranger to drug and alcohol abuse, however after this tragic turn of events Crosby began his free fall into drug abuse in earnest.
 Insiders say he has never fully recovered from the loss.
 He eventually ended up in Texas state prison for drugs and and other related charges.

 The lingering spirit of Hinton hung over the sessions.
 Specifically, the tune “I Could Swear There Was Somebody Here”.